Your guide to 5 top stock market index trading strategies

 In fact, economic events have such a material impact on indices that economists and analysts consider many a barometer for the financial health of a sector, a country, and even the world.

 Good news will increase investor confidence, possibly indicating an upward spike.
 Conversely, bad news could result in investors pulling out of stocks to transfer wealth into 'safe havens' like gold.
 This lessened demand could see a drop in stock prices, and therefore drops in the index.

 Using financial calendars will help you keep an eye on these kinds of events.
 However, it’s important to bear in mind that different indices will respond differently to economic variables – so reading the headlines isn’t enough.

 We also provide trading signals on a wide variety of markets.
 Trading signals are actionable ‘buy’ and ‘sell’ suggestions sent to you, based on emerging chart patterns and key levels being met, so you can use your knowledge of economic events and how they affect an index to your advantage.

 - Choose whether you want to trade or invest

 - Open a live account or practise on a demo

 - Place your deal and monitor your position

-When trading with us, you can go long or short on our range of indices using CFDs.
-This is a leveraged type of trading, meaning you put down a percentage of your trade’s total value as an initial outlay.
-This outlay is called your margin, and is a small percentage of the trade’s total size, while the rest of the amount is put up by your broker initially, enabling you to open a position greater than your initial outlay.
+When trading with us, you can go long or short on our range of indices using spread bets or CFDs.
+Spread betting and CFD trading are both leveraged types of trading, meaning you put down a fraction of your trade’s total value as an initial outlay.
+This outlay is called your margin, and is a small percentage of the trade’s total size, while the rest of the amount is essentially borrowed from the lender (that’s us.)